dr-JT/pupillometry/README.md

 Your data file should conatain messages that mark the onset/offset of critical stimuli and events

-For preprocessing your data these are the message markers you need to know
+For preprocess() these are the message markers you need to know

 ### startrecording.message

-Eye-tracking systems might use different defaults for how it marks the onset of recoring on a trial.
+Eye-tracking systems use different defaults for how it marks the start of recording on a trial.
 This is not necessarily when the trial begins - simply whent he eye-tracker starts recording.

 The SMI default is : "# Message: StartTracking.bmp"

-This parameter can be set to "default".
-If you are not using the default message then you need to specify a string.
+This parameter can be set to "default" to use the eyetracker default.
+If you are not using the default message then you need to specify the custom string you used.

 ### trialonset.message and pretrial.duration

 trialonset.message is the message that marks the onset of a trial.
+If you included a fixation at the start of every trial, then the trial onset should correspond to the stimulus after the fixation.
+The fixation period will be treated as a pre-trial period.

-The pre-trial period is set relative to the timing of the trialonset.message
+The duration of the pre-trial period is set relative to the timing of the trialonset.message

 For instance if pretrial.duration = 2000, then the 2000 milliseconds before trialonset.message will be marked as a pre-trial period.
+This duration typically corresponds to the duration of the fixation period.
+It should definitely not exceed the startrecording.message.

 ### baselineoffset.message

-baselineoffset.message is the message that marks the offset of the baseline period

-This will correspond to the message that marks the start of the critical task period that needs to be baseline corrected
+baselineoffset.message is the message that marks the offset of the baseline period and the start of the critical task period that needs to be baseline corrected.

 ## pupil.interpolate()